-The Project is needed to meet Empire's obligation to NYSERDA to generate approximately 1,260 MW of clean, renewable electricity from an offshore wind farm located in the Lease Area for delivery into the New York State power grid via an expansion of Long Island Power Authority's Barrett 138-kV Substation.
+The Project is needed to meet Empire's obligation to NYSERDA to generate approximately 1,260 MW of clean, renewable electricity from an offshore wind farm located in the Lease Area for delivery into the New York State power grid in Oceanside, New York.
 The Project is an essential element in addressing the need identified by the New York Legislature and the NYSPSC for renewable energy and will help the State achieve its CLCPA mandate and other renewable energy goals.

-F.3 NEW YORK STATE COASTAL MANAGEMENT PROGRAM FEDERAL CONSISTENCY CERTIFICATION REVIEW
+F.3 NEW YORK STATE COASTAL MANAGEMENT PROGRAMCONSISTENCY CERTIFICATION REVIEW